victorperdiguer/state-exercise/README.md

 With ✨ useState ✨ again.

+>📝 Note: the CSS has already been written!
+You just need to change the classes!

 You already have the buttons and the functions to change the theme of the Switch.

 - Create a new state called theme.
 It's initial state should be "light".